nummacway/gb300-sf2000-tool/README.md

 - Supports drag and drop and multi-select (actions in the ROM details still apply to displayed single file only)

-**Features in detail:**
+Features in detail:

-**ROMs**
+- ROMs
   - Add, remove and in the seven "static" lists and user ROMs
   - Manually reorder and alphabetically sort ROMs in the "static" lists
   - Identify ROMs using No-Intro (includes No-Intro game ID, name and verification status; ignores NES header if one is present)
-- Rename, duplicate, compress and decompress ROM files
+  - Rename, compress and decompress ROM files
   - Import (replace) and export ROM files
   - Apply IPS (International Patching System) patches (RLE and truncate extensions supported)
   - Import, export and add thumbnails
+  - Import and export save states
-- Export save state images (screenshots)
+  - Export save state images
   - Delete save states
-- Toggle favorites
-- Full multicore support!
+- Favorites

-**Favorites**
   - Remove favorites
   - Manually reorder or alphabetically sort favorites

-**BIOS & Device**
+- BIOS & Device
   - Patch bootloader
   - Work around bootloader issues
   - Enable GBA BIOS
   - Fix BIOS CRC
   - Change boot logo
   - Patch BIOS after swapping in the SF2000's screen
   - Fix broken MD thumbnails (45 of these exist on the GB300)
   - Fix Glazed thumbnail
   - Clear favorites, history and key map

-**Keys**
+- Keys
   - Edit first and second player keys independently
   - Shows SMS and GG mapping for MD
   - Knows about all the bugs in the official key map editor, so you assign the actual mapping to the actual buttons (I'm talking about you, shoulder buttons!)
   - Import and export key map backups
   - Reset one console's or all key mappings to default

-**UI Editor**
+- UI Editor
   - Export and replace all images
   - View slices of images that aren't used as a whole
   - Preview images in around 100 pixel-perfect simulated scenes
   - Edit general UI settings in `Foldername.ini`

 I hope that people will be sharing the themes they made, so we can have a theme gallery with downloads like the SF2000 has.

 #### Limitations

 - A few preview scenes are missing.
 They would be related to key editing and more ROM lists.
 - There was a plan to get you suggested GG2SMS hacks when you add GG games where those hacks exist and can be played without an external gamepad.
 This is not yet implemented.
 Except for the absolute best hacks that use the entire screen, there is no need for this with multicore.
+- Does not support multicore yet.
+This is planned to be released very soon.
 - Files with bad thumbnails are not supported right now.
-Use the two fixes in the BIOS tab before doing anything else with the 45 glitched MD files and _Pokemon - Glazed Version (CN)_.
+Use the two fixes in the BIOS tab before doing anything else with the 45 glitched MD files and Pokemon Glazed.
 - Does not currently automatically rescale images.
 - There are no plans for sound-related features right now.
 Use [Kerokero](https://github.com/Dteyn/SF2000_BGM_Tool) instead.